DC Animated Universe (comics): Justice League Adventures / Justice League Unlimited

-Justice League Adventures is a DC comic book series featuring the Justice League, but set in the continuity (and style) of the television shows Justice League and Justice League Unlimited; as opposed to the regular DC Universe.
+Justice League Adventures is a DC comic book series featuring the Justice League, but set in the continuity (and style) of the DC Animated Universe television shows Justice League and Justice League Unlimited; as opposed to the regular DC Universe.

 It is a sister title to The Batman Adventures (based on Batman: The Animated Series) and Superman Adventures (based on Superman: The Animated Series).

 Justice League Adventures ran for 34 issues from 2002 to 2004 before being restarted under the title Justice League Unlimited (to match the recreation and renaming of the television series).
 The new title ran for 46 issues from 2004 to 2008 before being canceled in May 2008, ending the last production of the DC Animated Universe.

 Justice League Infinity

 Justice League Infinity is a comic book continuation of the animated series Justice League Unlimited.
 It debuted May 2021 in digital format and physically released in July of the same year.
 The series is written by J. M. DeMatteis and James Tucker and illustrated by Ethen Beavers.

 Batman Beyond and the Beyond universe

-Batman Beyond also received a number of ongoing series and miniseries related to the TV series.
+Batman Beyond received a number of ongoing comic book series and miniseries related to the TV series.
 Due to the popularity of the Batman Beyond concept, numerous tie-ins and cameos were created as a bridge between the DC Animated Universe and the DC Universe.
 Since 2012, DC Comics publishes three weekly digital series related to Batman Beyond and prints them monthly as Batman Beyond Unlimited.